FULL IMPLEMENTATION DATE - NOVEMBER 10, 2015

 The Department of Behavioral Health and Development Disabilities (DBHDD) is a "covered entity" as defined in, and as governed by, the Health Insurance Portability and Accountability Act of 1996 and its regulations (HIPAA).

-This policy is therefore applicable to any facility or program that is a part of DBHDD, including the state office, field offices, state operated DBHDD hospitals and any state operated community programs.
+This policy is therefore applicable to any facility or program that is a part of DBHDD, including the state office, field offices, state operated DBHDD hospitals.

 This policy and associated forms are available as resources for providers, but DBHDD makes no representation or warranty that compliance with the provisions of this policy will ensure a provider's compliance with all applicable laws and regulations.
 Providers should seek their own legal counsel regarding compliance with laws and regulations on the subject matter of this policy.